Wushr-Lance/Plants-vs-Zombies/README.md

 ./bin/PvZ
 ```

+> **Note:** All the guidance above is for Linux users, it might be a little different on Windows & MacOS.

 ## Design Your Own PvZ Game
 * You can follow the guidance under `docs/` to design your own PvZ game!